Start a ClojureScript App from Scratch

 {:main tallex.time-dive}

-Okay.
-We have specified build configuration options.
-What does all of it mean?
+What does all of the above mean?

 1. :watch-dirs - when any cljs files change in src directory figwheel recompiles and re-loads the browser.